 NG-RAN:

 - The NG-RAN binds the QoS Flows of the MBS session to AN resources (i.e. multicast/broadcast Radio Bearers or unicast Data Radio Bearers).
-The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are released or switched from multicast/broadcast to unicast (or vice versa).
+The NG-RAN indicates to the SMF when the AN resources onto which a QoS Flow of MBS service is mapped are released.